Christopher-Peterson/hybrid_methylation/setup/md_rad/README.md

 # md-RAD Data setup

-This section documents acquiring the md-RAD reads, trimming them, and …?
+This section documents acquiring the md-RAD reads, trimming them, and aligning them.

 ## Acquire the data files